JRRS1982/JRRS1982/README.md

 <p>
 My name is Jeremy, I am a software engineer.
 Most of my time is spent learning / writing code, cooking, cycling, running and going to the seaside for a swim or countryside for a wander 🌱

-I am currently working with and learning as much as I can about **Typescript, Node, React, Redux, Docker, AWS, Jest, Jenkins, GraphQL, CircleCI** and many other things.
-I am learning new design patterns, more about architecture and trying to deal with coding problems.
-Prior to working in software I worked in financial advice and property.

-I chose to career change and write code for a living as I love the ability to solve problems, automate monotonous tasks and build things, all while continuously learning.
-Being able to work remotely and with people that enjoy what they do is also a large positive.
+I am currently working with and learning as much as I can about **Typescript, Node, React, Redux, Docker, AWS, Jest, Jenkins, Storybook, GraphQL, CircleCI** and many other things.
+I am learning new design patterns, more about architecture and breaking down problems into manageable size pieces.
+Prior to working in software I had careers in financial advice and property.
+I chose to career change and write code for a living as I was tired of filling in paperwork and love automating monotonous tasks and building things.
+I love my new career as you get to see tangible progress daily and not having to commute is a huge timesaver.

+I like sharing my learning and knowledge publicly as it may help others along their learning journey, my second brain in Notion.io is HUGE and growing all the time, feel free to [check for yourself](https://my-code-notes.notion.site/863199a0f13346019ee9b5244e34a1e2?v=3bc4946ef695471e8fdcc4300b5abde9).

+Repositories of mine that you may be interested in are [TechTests](https://github.com/JRRS1982/TechTests) or a project called [balanced-money-backend](https://github.com/JRRS1982/balanced-money-backend), maybe kata from [Leetcode](https://github.com/JRRS1982/LeetCode) or some completed [Tutorials](https://github.com/JRRS1982/TutorialProjects)

 </p>